 Photo: Phil Warren

-The sanctuary has diverse and abundant marine mammal assemblages, including 23 species of cetacean (whales, dolphins and porpoises) and five species of pinniped (seals and sea lions).
+TThe sanctuary has diverse and abundant marine mammal assemblages, including verified observations of 12 species of cetacean (whales, dolphins and porpoises) and five species of pinniped (seals and sea lions).
 For instance:

 - Pacific white-sided dolphins are one of the most abundant marine mammals in the sanctuary.